Rhythm & Blues

 ... and even back to 1930s revival of the Barbershop Quartets of the 19th century under the organising influence of The Barbershop Harmony Society of Wisconsin and later of Nashville, Tennessee.

-Barbershop music was often characterised by four white dandies with moustaches, straw hats & striped vests as they performed their stuff at the social gatherings in the barber shops ... the barber shops were 'social spaces' rather like the old taverns.
+Barbershop music was from way back, characterised by four white dandies with moustaches, straw hats & striped vests as they performed their stuff at the social gatherings in the barber shops ... the barber shops were 'social spaces' rather like the old taverns.
 The music stereotyped as 'white' was of Afro-American heritage ... at the turn of the century Buddy Bolden owned a barber shop and Jelly Roll, W C Handy, Louis and The Mills Brothers were all involved in the genre.
 Maybe three characteristics nail the style as Afro-American -

 1. call-and-response patterns, the most fundamental of the social participations